Missouri Medical Marijuana Card

 Someone who is: Twenty-one (25) years of age or older; Responsible for managing the well-being of a qualified patient.
 Designated on the primary caregiver application for an identification card or in other written notification to the Department.
 A medical marijuana caregiver cannot have more than 3 patients.

-A patient or caregiver registration will be valid from the date of issuance and expire one year later.
+A patient or caregiver registration will be valid from the date of issuance and expire three years later.
 We will update this as the program develops more.

 Yes.
 All medical marijuana patients and their caregivers are required to register with the DHSS.
 At this time the patient registry is not available.
 Once available, we will post that link and help patients register in person.